mrdbrg/React/React Practice/Udemy/React Bootcamp /04-Event_Handlers_&_Binding/events-&-binding/README.md

 </div>
 ```
 ### PROS:
-1. You only need to bind once.
+- You only need to bind once.
-2. It's more performant.
+- It's more performant.

 ### CONS:
-1. It's lengthy.

-- It's easier to test with a plain function.
-- It's easier to read.
+- It's lengthy.
-- This pattern comes up all the time in REDUX.

 _The content described in this README file is often a summary from the_ [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/) _by Colt Steele._